 Inpatient Phlebotomy Services

 Inpatient Phlebotomy is a 24/7 service for all adult and pediatric non-intensive care units.
-All routine draws orders are made via the Hospital Epic Order Entry.
+All routine and PRN draws orders are made via the Hospital Epic Order Entry.
 Lab test names, along with synonyms and complete test information, can be found in the Test Directory.

 Routine Phlebotomy Orders

 All routine orders are ordered in Epic as Lab Collect.
-Routine collections are scheduled for two hour draw windows during the following draw times: 0500, 1000, 1200, 1400, 1600, 1800, 2000, 2200, and 0000.
-The 0500 (morning draw) is collected with a team of phlebotomists.
+Routine collections are scheduled for two hour draw windows during the following draw times: 0500, 1000, 1200, 1400, 1600, 1800, 2000, 2200, 0000 and 0200.
+The 0500 (morning draw) is collected by a team of phlebotomists.
 Units are prioritized according to patient population needs and volume of draws on specific units.
 Inpatient phlebotomists carry Hand Held "Rover" devices and label printers for accessioning of Lab Orders at the patient bedside.
-Access to unit workstations is required during downtime procedures.
+Access to unit workstations and printers is required during downtime procedures.

 Collect Now and PRN Phlebotomy Orders

 A bar coded OHSU ID bracelet with the patient's MRN, correctly spelled name and date of birth must be affixed to the patient's wrist or ankle prior to draw.
 Patients improperly identified will have 10 minutes (or less depending on phlebotomists time availability) to be properly banded prior to collection.
 Orders involving patients improperly ID banded, refusal of draw, already drawn, canceled by provider, patient discharged, and patient expired, nurse draw required (IV), phlebotomy attempted 2x by 2 phlebotomists, no site available, and patient unavailable x2 attempts will be canceled in Epic with an appropriate cancellation comment.
-In the event of cancellation, the patient's RN will be attempted to verbally notify of the canceled order(s).
+In the event of cancellation, the patient's RN will be verbally notified of the canceled order(s) whenever possible.
 Phlebotomy may request patient hold assistance, heparin drips and IV's turned off prior to draw, or verbal identification prior to collection if the patient is unable to self identify.